 In conclusion, the study stated, “The use of portable pools in residential settings poses a significant risk of submersion-related morbidity and mortality to children, especially in the <5-year-old age group.”

 According to study author, Dr. Smith, the root of the problem amounts to a false sense of security.

 “Because portable pools are generally small, inexpensive and easy to use,” says Dr. Smith, “parents often do not think about the potential dangers these pools present.”

 Large pools pose an obvious danger, and as a result, children are closely supervised.
 But because kiddie pools are so tiny and shallow, they tend to lull parents into a sense of complacency.
 Distracted supervision (or a complete lack thereof) can end in catastrophe.

 The fact that children are physically frail only makes the situation worse.
 We’re all familiar with the idea that young children and the elderly often face elevated risks when ill or injured, and kiddie pools are no exception.
 Dr. Smith says, “It only takes a couple of minutes and a few inches of water for a child to drown.”
 A situation that may possibly be overcome by an adolescent or adult is often far more dangerous for a child — which is echoed in the fact that most of the accidents claimed one- to four-year-olds.

 At the end of the day, the best way to avoid and prevent these terrible tragedies comes down to vigilant, constant, careful supervision.
 You can read the complete study here.

 If your child was hurt because of negligence or a defective product, you may be entitled to compensation.
-To speak privately with a personal injury attorney, call the law offices of The Reiff Law Firm at (215) 246-9000, or contact us online for a free consultation.
+To speak privately with a child injury attorney, call the law offices of The Reiff Law Firm at (215) 709-6940, or contact us online for a free consultation.